AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/managing-certificates.md

 ## Replace an expired customer managed SSL certificate {#replace-ssl-certificate}

-Follow the same steps that are described in [Update an expired SSL Certificate](#update-ssl-certificate) to replace an expired, customer managed SSL certificate.
+Follow the same steps that are described in [Update an expired SSL certificate](#update-ssl-certificate) to replace an expired, customer managed SSL certificate.

 ## Delete an SSL certificate {#deleting-an-ssl-certificate}